carlosboquia/front_end_assignment_03/ADVENTURE_PLAN.md

 6B:
 SELECTION: Robot Minions (LOUD)
-TEXT: The minions aree too strong for our forces.
+TEXT: The minions are too strong for our forces.
 They have overun us.
 PROMPT: restart game go back to 1

 7A: